GOMC-WSU/MoSDeF-dihedral-fit/docs/getting_started/quick_start/fit_a_dihedral_with_Gaussian_and_write_all_files.rst

 Fit the dihedral for Ethane
 ---------------------------
-The ethane HC-CT-CT-HC dihedral fit, where nine (9) of the HC-CT-CT-HC dihedral are fit simultaneously.
+The ethane HC-CT-CT-HC dihedral fit example is provided below, where nine (9) of the HC-CT-CT-HC dihedral are fit simultaneously.

 .. note::